IvettB/585_Lab9/README.md

 - **Input Data:** The server's verification of the proof
 - **ZKP Step:** **Step 10 - Server verifies proof and sends authentication result**
 - **Plain Language Description:**
 The server verifies the proof and finds that it is invalid.
 This happens because the proof was generated using the wrong password, so it does not match what the server expected.
-As a result, authentication fails.
+As a result, the authentication fails.

 ---